 Systems like time series databases and interactive dashboards help make all this data manageable and explorable.
 Two prime examples that you see used all the time are InfluxDB and Grafana.
 InfluxDB for storing the data and Grafana for visualizing the stored information.

-In this course you learn how to process time series data from CSV files containing air quality data.
+In this project you learn how to process time series data from CSV files containing air quality data.
 You are also going to use an external weather API to extract and bring in live weather data.
 You will learn how to write data into influxDB 2.0 and read data from InfluxDB using Python and Flux query language.

 For visualization you are going to learn how to use Grafana dashboards, where you set up the server, configure dashboards and set up the user management.